Debug Logs

 The app page provides a simple debug log of all the events that took place.
 You can access this via your app's app link

-or by going to your Apps page and clicking debug under the app you want to inspect.
+or by going to your Apps page, selecting the app you want to inspect, and then clicking debug

 With JavaScript SDK